ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/installation/using-installer.markdown

 ##IIS Application configuration

-The configuration of RavenDB run on IIS requires you to go throught a few screens.
+The configuration of RavenDB run on IIS requires you to go through a few screens.

 ###Web site
 In the first dialog you need to enter a web site configuration.
 You have here two possibilities: